dansomrob/dansomrob.github.io/hidden.md

 The role of president for jitsu is great.
 I want to be the best president for quite a few years.

-> "Sometimes you do have to fight.
+> *ometimes you do have to fight.
 Where that’s true, you should fight and win.
-There is no middle ground: either don’t throw any punches, or strike hard and end it quickly.
-Thiel
+There is no middle ground: either don’t throw any punches, or strike hard and end it quickly.* Thiel

 #### Lacrosse